CenterForDigitalHumanities/deer-LR/web/vocab/TERMS.md

 ## RelatedObjects
 - Aggregates the various Objects under an ExperienceEvent.
 See http://www.ebu.ch/metadata/ontologies/ebucore/ebucore#hasArtefactRelatedPhysicalResource

-## FormerUses
-- Functions some Place or Object was used for in the past which may change what Type it was throughout time.  http://www.ebu.ch/metadata/ontologies/ebucore/ebucore#hasArtefactRelatedPhysicalResource

-## FormerLocations
-- Places a particular Object has been in the past.
-See http://www.ebu.ch/metadata/ontologies/ebucore/ebucore#hasArtefactRelatedLocation

 ## SightMoment
 - A Sight that occurred during an ExperienceEvent.